🔞 Not for sale to under 18s

 For 4 weeks, 12 people received placebo, 12 received 200mg CBD, and 12: 400mg and 12: 800mg CBD.
 During the interim results, the 200mg CBD dose was dropped from the study as ineffective in reducing cannabis consumption.
 The 400mg and 800mg CBD doses were found to be effective compared with placebo, reducing the effect of THC and lowering cannabis consumption by around half a day a week.

-Indeed, as we've just seen, studies seem to be coming up with encouraging results about the use of CBD to combat addiction.
-But it's not the only cannabinoid that seems to have this power.
 As you know if you follow CBD news, new cannabinoids are constantly being discovered, like THC-h, for example.
 And among this list of new molecules, some seem to have the same addiction-inhibiting power.
 We're talking about THC-V (tetrahydrocannabivarin).
-A study carried out in 2021 on rats showed that THCV intake helped them to break the compulsive urge to smoke.
-However, we still know very little about THCV and its effects, so we'll have to wait a little longer before we can be sure of its action on addiction.
-If you'd like to find out more, take a look at our blog articles.
+A study carried out in 2021 on rats showed that the intake of THCV helped them to break the compulsive urge to smoke.

 A 2017 French INSERM study[13] on "cannabis and cannabinoids", states that "numerous studies have found that CBD can have a significant beneficial impact on several areas.
 CBD may have a protective effect against some of the negative psychological effects of THC.
 It is capable of blocking at least some of the undesirable effects associated with THC".